-9-404.4 Pricing of Company-Produced Components \\

-Under certain circumstances, contractors may propose materials and supplies based on price rather than cost when they are sold or transferred between any division, subsidiary or affiliate of the contractor under common control.
+9-404.4 Pricing of Company-Produced Components Under certain circumstances, contractors may propose materials and supplies based on price rather than cost when they are sold or transferred between any division, subsidiary or affiliate of the contractor under common control.
 In these cases, ascertain whether the specific circumstances meet the criteria described in 6-313.
 If the audit discloses items that are improperly based on price rather than cost, appropriate adjustments should be made to eliminate the intracompany profit (plus any inapplicable indirect costs).

-9-404.5 Pyramiding of Costs and Profit on Material Purchases \\\ a.
+9-404.5 Pyramiding of Costs and Profit on Material Purchases a.
 Most major programs require the use of subcontractors, not only to obtain facilities and skills which may not be available within the upper-tier contractor, but to broaden the procurement base and to meet requirements for utilizing small business.
 However, the auditor should be alert to instances where a proposal may be excessive because of unreasonable pyramiding of costs and profits.
 This may occur between divisions, plants, or subsidiaries of a company or between subcontractors and upper-tier contractors.
 The contractor's procurement program should be reviewed to determine whether the planned subcontracting pattern is reasonable.
-The auditor should not limit his or her considerations to first-tier subcontracts, but should coordinate with auditors at subcontractor locations to disclose unreasonable pyramiding of costs or profits at any of the levels of the procurement chain where significant costs are involved.

-- b.
-Situations likely to result in excessive or unreasonable pyramiding of costs include the following (where questionable practices seem to exist, consult with Government technical and procurement personnel as appropriate): - (1) Intracompany transactions through which items are charged to the contract at a list price (see 9-404.4) or at a cost plus unnecessary or unreasonable handling charges. - (2) Purchases from a subcontractor who acts merely as an intermediary/agent rather than as a manufacturer.
-Items may be drop-shipped direct to the upper-tier contractor's plant or they may pass through the subcontract plant for minor additions, changes, or testing which could be done more economically and as well at a lower or an upper-tier contractor's plant. - (3) Purchases by an upper-tier contractor of items which are identical with or similar to items being purchased by the Government and which could more economically be supplied as Government-furnished property. - c.
+The auditor should not limit his or her considerations to first-tier subcontracts, but should coordinate with auditors at subcontractor locations to disclose unreasonable pyramiding of costs or profits at any of the levels of the procurement chain where significant costs are involved. b.
+Situations likely to result in excessive or unreasonable pyramiding of costs include the following (where questionable practices seem to exist, consult with Government technical and procurement personnel as appropriate): (1) Intracompany transactions through which items are charged to the contract at a list price (see 9-404.4) or at a cost plus unnecessary or unreasonable handling charges.
+(2) Purchases from a subcontractor who acts merely as an intermediary/agent rather than as a manufacturer.
+Items may be drop-shipped direct to the upper-tier contractor's plant or they may pass through the subcontract plant for minor additions, changes, or testing which could be done more economically and as well at a lower or an upper-tier contractor's plant.
+(3) Purchases by an upper-tier contractor of items which are identical with or similar to items being purchased by the Government and which could more economically be supplied as Government-furnished property. c.
 When proposed material costs include loadings added by the prime contractor and upper-tier subcontractors, and the added amounts appear to be disproportionate compared to their planned work contribution, the audit report should comment on the increased costs and profit attributable to the pyramiding.
-The report should state: - (1) the estimated savings which will result by eliminating the intermediary and shortening the procurement chain, - (2) the considerations underlying the treatment of the direct procurement as Government-furnished items, and - (3) the degree to which the component or item involved can be treated independently from the system for which it is to be procured.
+The report should state: (1) the estimated savings which will result by eliminating the intermediary and shortening the procurement chain, (2) the considerations underlying the treatment of the direct procurement as Government-furnished items, and (3) the degree to which the component or item involved can be treated independently from the system for which it is to be procured.
+9-404.6 Subcontract Decrements a.
+Vendor quotations and contract prices are frequently subject to change.
+These changes occur when: (1) vendors agree to make voluntary price adjustments and refunds in the event purchases exceed a predetermined level, (2) vendors agree to reduce a competitive quote, or (3) profits become excessive.